cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/02-GKE-basics.md

 sudo mv ./argo-linux-amd64 /usr/local/bin/argo
 ```

+This will also install the argo binary, which makes managing the workflows
+easier.

 You need to execute the following command so that the argo workflow controller
 has sufficient rights to manage the workflow pods.
-Replace XXX with the number for the login credentials you received.
+Replace `XXX` with the number for the login credentials you received.

 ```bash
 kubectl create clusterrolebinding cern-cms-cluster-admin-binding --clusterrole=cluster-admin --user=cms-gXXX@arkivum.com